omnibor/site/content/resources/whitepaper.md

 3. **Immutability**: An identified artifact can not be modified without also changing its identity.
 4. **Uniqueness**: An artifact can have precisely *one* artifact identity graph.
 All equivalent artifacts have the same graph.
 5. **Transparently Opaque**: Artifacts and associated metadata may be obfuscated when sharing the artifact identity graph, while preserving other properties.
-6. **Truncatability of Tree**: Artifact identity graphs may themselves be treated as artifacts, enabling truncation of a part of the graph and replacing the leading node with a signature of the sub-graph, thereby preserving all other properties with respect to the whole.
+6. **Truncatability of Graph**: Artifact identity graphs may themselves be treated as artifacts, enabling truncation of a part of the graph and replacing the leading node with a signature of the sub-graph, thereby preserving all other properties with respect to the whole.
 7. **Independent Metadata**: Artifacts may be associated, through their identity, to independently generated metadata stored outside of the artifact identity graph, such as an SBOM containing license and provenance metadata.
 8. **Authoritative Reference**: By generating the artifacts in the authoring function, correctness of the generated artifact identity graph can have the minimum number of dependencies (N=1) and least error rate of all solutions which could generate similar graphs.
 9. **Non-reputability**: